 “Hi,” I said.

 I stood in front of him, holding my hair in a bandless ponytail, smiling like a crazy person, in my oldest, torn and tattered nightshirt.
 I had owned it for exactly half my life.
 Navy and white stripe with a red line drawing of sleepy beside a deep v-neck, it was threadbare, full of holes and had one sleeve hanging on by a thread.
 I was very attached to it — I’d bought it with my first pay cheque when I was fifteen.
 It fell to mid-thigh and showed off a pair of tanned and toned legs.
 That, I wasn’t unhappy about.

 We ate coco pops on the veranda of Mum and Dad’s little fishing cottage, looking out over Crowdy Bay, chatting about how we would spend the day.
 Dad wandered out to say hello.
 For two men of few words, they made easy conversation.

 That was it.
 Bren had met Mum and Dad and already knew my older sister Sue, her husband Mike and their four gorgeous little girls.
 Actually, he knew them before he knew me.
 He would meet my younger sister Deb and her boyfriend Andy in a week or so when they came home from Sydney.
 He was family from day one.
-We had been officially dating for two weeks and were inseparable from that day on.
+We had been officially dating for one week and were inseparable from that day on.

 Almost a year after Bren met my parents, I met his Mum and Dad.
 He was competing in his first short course triathlon and it was a beautiful, crisp morning in Port Macquarie.
 His Mum and Dad had come to watch him compete.
 I was too nervous to notice how well he had done in the race because I was busy worrying about meeting them.
 Bren had forewarned me many times in the months prior that they would take a bit of getting to know.
 I told him not to worry — I was great with parents.